University of Wisconsin–Platteville: History

 On June 16, 2014, an EF2 tornado struck the UW–Platteville campus, causing $18.6 million in damage.

 The Agriculture and Manual Arts Building/Platteville State Normal School, now known as Ullrich Hall, is listed on the National Register of Historic Places.

 In 2018, the University of Wisconsin System restructured through the Collaborative Integration Project, which bound the University of Wisconsin Colleges to the Universities.
 The University of Wisconsin-Richland and the University of Wisconsin-Baraboo/Sauk County were joined with Platteville as branch campuses, and renamed the University of Wisconsin–Platteville Richland and the University of Wisconsin–Platteville Baraboo/Sauk County respectively.

 In 2019, UW-Platteville opened a 1,500 square-foot hydroponics laboratory in Glenview Commons.
 The lab is operated entirely by students and grows a variety of greens for campus dining services using a film of water to disperse nutrients.
 The system grows around 100 pounds of lettuce a week, with the food being available to students within hours after harvest.

 In 2021, UW-Platteville installed a 2.4-megawatt solar array in Memorial Park.
 The university reported that the array was expected to offset energy use by 17% and save around $217,000 annually.
 On Earth Day 2021, Chancellor Dennis Shields pledged that UW-Platteville would become a zero-waste campus by 2035.

 In August 2021, Boebel Hall, located on the UW-Platteville campus and originally built in 1976, underwent a comprehensive $23.7 million state-funded renovation complete with a ribbon-cutting ceremony.
 The renovation featured specialized labs including cadaver, microbiology, molecular, and freshwater environmental science labs.

 In October 2021, UW-Platteville opened a new engineering building that includes one of the Upper Midwest's largest "maker spaces" designed to support entrepreneurs and innovation.

 On September 1, 2022, more than 300 people attended the ribbon-cutting for Sesquicentennial Hall, a $55 million, 200,000 square-foot engineering building connecting to Busby Hall of Engineering.
 Interim Chancellor Tammy Evetovich described the facility as "the beginning of a new era," and noted that it would provide more hands-on learning experiences.

 On May 19, 2025, two students were killed in a shooting at a residence hall on campus.

-In the Fall 2025 Milwaukee Tool donated more than $70,000 worth of professional-grade tools, equipment and safety gear to the University of Wisconsin-Platteville’s Construction Management program.
-The donation reinforces a shared commitment to hands-on learning, innovation and workforce readiness.